JeeWeetje/lora-azure-iot-workshop/CommandsUwp.md

 ### Prerequisites

-1. Azure account [create here](https://azure.microsoft.com/en-us/free/) _(Azure passes will be present for those who have no Azure account (please check your email for final confirmation))_
-2. A running UWP app which simulates a machine running duty cycles
+1. A running UWP app which simulates a machine running duty cycles
-3. A combination of Azure IoT Hub, Stream Analytics job, Event Hub and Azure Function which are waiting for analyzed telemetry coming from the devices
+2. A combination of Azure IoT Hub, Stream Analytics job, Event Hub and Azure Function which are waiting for analyzed telemetry coming from the devices
-4. A running Device Explorer, connected to the IoT Hub, showing the telemetry coming in
+3. A running Device Explorer, connected to the IoT Hub, showing the telemetry coming in
+4. Azure account [create here](https://azure.microsoft.com/en-us/free/) _(Azure passes will be present for those who have no Azure account (please check your email for final confirmation))_

 ### Steps to perform in this part of the workshop

 At the end of this part of the workshop, the following steps are performed

+1. Sending back commands for devices which are in a faulty state
-1. Creating commands to send back in the Azure Function
+2. Updating the C# Azure Function with sending command logic
-2. Handle commands in the running UWP app
+3. Handle commands in the devices
+4. Conclusion

 ## Sending back commands for devices which are in a faulty state

 ![alt tag](img/msft/Picture12-connect-anything-using-flow.png)

-In the [previous workshop](AzureUWP.md), we passed the telemetry from the device to a Stream Analytics job.
-This job collected devices which are sending error states.
+In the [previous chapter](AzureUWP.md), we passed the telemetry from the device to a Stream Analytics job.
+This job collected just the devices which are sending error states.
 Every two minutes, information about devices that are in a faulty state are passed to an Azure Function.

-In this workshop, we will react on these devices by sending them a command to 'repair themselves'.
+In this chapter, we will react on these devices by sending them a command to 'repair themselves'.

-### Updating the C# Azure Function with sending command logic
+## Updating the C# Azure Function with sending command logic

 First, we update the Azure Function.
 For each device which is passed on, we send a command back.

 Sending commands back to devices is a specific feature of the IoT Hub.
-The IoT Hub registers devices and their security policies.
-And the IoT Hub has built-in logic to send commands back.
+The IoT Hub can register devices and their security policies so only these devices can communicate and send telemetry.
+And the IoT Hub has built-in logic to send commands back to these specific devices.

 1. On the left, select `Resource groups`.
 A list of resource groups is shown